 MockServer has a real-time dashboard that gives you full visibility into what MockServer is doing.
-Ten views are available from the navigation bar at the top of the page:
+Seventeen views are available from the navigation bar at the top of the page:

-- Traffic — every captured request in a master list, with a rich detail pane on the right for LLM and MCP traffic
+• Traffic — every captured request in a master list, with a rich detail pane on the right for LLM and MCP traffic, a Replay button to re-issue a captured request, and a Compare toggle to diff two requests field-by-field

-- Sessions — isolated LLM conversation sessions grouped into swim-lanes, plus a Compare tab for diffing two captured runs side-by-side
+• Trace — related requests grouped into swim-lanes — including LLM agent runs — to follow a multi-step flow end to end, plus a Compare tab for diffing two captured runs side-by-side

-- Mocks — create or edit expectations of every kind (HTTP, gRPC, DNS, MCP, LLM) and import them (OpenAPI, WSDL, HAR, Postman) without writing any code
+• Mocks — create or edit expectations of every kind (HTTP, gRPC, DNS, MCP, LLM), import them (OpenAPI, WSDL, HAR, Postman), and insert engine-aware template snippets without writing any code

-- Library — manage cassette files, WASM modules, and export traffic
+• Library — import expectations, export traffic, and manage cassette files, WASM modules, and gRPC descriptors

 The dashboard connects to MockServer via WebSocket and updates in real time — any changes to expectations, new requests, or log events appear automatically without refreshing the page.